 There are a couple of shows out there that use their settings and plots to make points, usually rather anvilicious, on the War On Terror:

-- The second season of Children Of Time has the conflict surrounding cryptnosis, a program used by the British government to sentence most criminals.
+- The second season of Children of Time has the conflict surrounding cryptnosis, a program used by the British government to sentence most criminals.
 Cryptnosis effectively reprograms the brain to "reform" criminals.
 There are many people who question the morality of this method, including the protagonists, Sherlock and Beth Holmes.
 In the third episode, their case involves one group of anti-cryptnosis extremists who threaten to destroy entire cities if cryptnosis is not ended.
 In the next episode, the Framing Device is a hearing in Parliament to discuss the issue.

-- 300 sparked an enormous amount of controversy from all corners of politics on release because of its plot involving asymmetrical warfare, swarthy Mediterraneans, Freedom™, extremely stylized history, and even disagreement about its real subject matter between co-creators.
+- 300 sparked an enormous amount of controversy from all corners of politics on release because of its plot involving asymmetrical warfare, swarthy Mediterraneans, Freedom, extremely stylized history, and even disagreement about its real subject matter between co-creators.
 Not least of its problems is that some people are still very fussy about the historical figures it portrays, and Greece and Turkey are still going at it.

-- 9th Company is a strange example: The events in the film predate the War On Terror by nearly two decades, as it focuses on the Soviet Union's war in Afghanistan.
+- 9th Company is a strange example: The events in the film predate the War on Terror by nearly two decades, as it focuses on the Soviet Union's war in Afghanistan.
 That said, it was made in 2007 and there are numerous, subtle parallels to the current war.
 It is almost as if the director was saying "We went through that hellhole.
 Now it's your turn".

 - Star Wars Episode III: Revenge of the Sith "If you're not with me, you're my enemy!"
 Whether that was meant as a reference to George W. Bush or not is debated, though Lucas says it is unintentional.
-Or rather, that people are getting the wrong period: He says it was inspired by the Vietnam War (which was happening at the time the prequels were envisioned), not the War on Terror.
+Or rather, that people are getting the wrong period: He says it was inspired by the Vietnam War (which was happening at the time the originals were envisioned), not the War on Terror.

 - The Dark Knight Rises draws a clear parallel between the League of Shadows and organized terror cells based in the Middle East.
 The film sidesteps mentioning which desert country Bane and his cronies hail from, as most of them are played by Anglos.

 - In John Birmingham's Without Warning and After America the war on terror takes a bizarre turn in 2003 when an energy field of unknown origin and composition wipes out about three-quarters of the population of North America.
-An energized Saddam Hussein takes the offensive against a demoralized US military just before they were going to invade and drives them out then allies with Iran to declare a universal jihad against Israel.
+An energized Saddam Hussein takes the offensive against a demoralized US military just before they were going to invade and drives them out then allies with Irannote to declare a universal jihad against Israel.
 This leads Israel to nuke all its Islamic neighbors except Lebanon (too close) in what becomes called the Second Holocaust.
 Other ripples from this include the French Intifada and the United Kingdom deporting or interning all of its Muslims while parts of Germany, especially Cologne become functionally converted to sharia.

-- Flipped on it's head in Matt Ruff's Mirage where the United Arab States are threatened by Christian terrorists, especially after the Bagdad Twin Towers are destroyed on 11/9, 2001.
+- Flipped on its head in Matt Ruff's Mirage where the United Arab States are threatened by Christian terrorists, especially after the Bagdad Twin Towers are destroyed on 11/9, 2001.

-- The new Battlestar Galactica, which over the course of the series has dealt with themes such as military occupation, suicide bombing and whether it can be justified, an enemy that blends in with the public, the results of a nuclear holocaust, the cycle of revenge and escalation, and religious conflict (both violent and cultural).
+- Battlestar Galactica, which over the course of the series has dealt with themes such as military occupation, suicide bombing and whether it can be justified, an enemy that blends in with the public, the results of a nuclear holocaust, the cycle of revenge and escalation, and religious conflict (both violent and cultural).

 - The 2006 Robin Hood in the first season actually has the Sheriff use the words "war on terror" in late 12th century England and uses the Crusades as a (rather inaccurate) metaphor for the whole thing.
 It's toned down a lot for the second.